EPIC-model/workshop/README.md

 Welcome to the EPIC workshop in Trieste!
 ========================================

 This repository serves as a tutorial in order to run and analyse a moist bubble simulation using the [Elliptical Parcel-in-Cell method](https://doi.org/10.1016/j.jcpx.2023.100136).
-We provide you temporary access to the Cirrus system, a Tier-2 system of the EPSRC.
+We provide you temporary access to the Cirrus cluster, a Tier-2 system of the EPSRC.
 All information how to access the system is provided [here](system_access.md).

 How to load the EPIC environment
 --------------------------------